 Relationship red flag is indicative of behaviour of a person that shows that in future he could display abusive or controlling behaviour.

-A red flag is also a dead giveaway that the person lacks manners, empathy and kindness that would have an impact on the your relationship with him.
+A red flag is also a dead giveaway that the person lacks manners, empathy and kindness that would have an impact on your relationship with him.
 Red flags in a relationship with a man are often ignored by women because they want to look at the bigger picture that could include success, riches, looks and his Page 3 network.

 But the red flags can be deal-breakers in a relationship and if ignored could lead to serious consequences.